 It will be another illustration of the fox, the geese and the corn over again.
 Possibly, the Government are going to supply a prison van, and by this means remedy the difficulty.
 It will certainly be a novelty.”5

-1892 – Opening of the Berry Courthouse
+Opening of the Courthouse in 1892

-The Berry Courthouse was finally opened on 5 February 1892, with the hearing of several cases.
+The Courthouse was finally opened on 5 February 1892, with the hearing of several cases.
 The Presiding Magistrate (PM) Mr Nesbitt congratulated the ‘..inhabitants (of Berry) on the handsome building.’6

+Thirty or so years earlier a stone courthouse at Bungendore to the south was constructed.
 Other Australian courthouses from the Colonial era and early 1900s can be viewed in the Courthouse Gallery of old Australian Courthouses here, a work in progress, or with more background here.